 Install Latte Dock on Ubuntu

-Latte dock is a popular application and available from the official repository of most Linux distributions.
-This means that you can use your distribution’s software center or package manager to install Latte dock.
+Latte dock is a popular application in most Linux distributions’ official repositories.
+You can use your distribution’s software center or package manager to install the Latte dock.

 On Ubuntu and other distributions that are based on Ubuntu such as elementary OS, Linux Mint, Pop!_OS, Zorin OS, use the apt command: